Shreyas2831/Devops_01/README.md

-# Automated Flask Deployment with Terraform, Ansible, Docker, and GitHub Actions
+# Automated Flask Web App Deployment with Terraform, Ansible, Docker, and GitHub Actions

 ## Overview
 This project demonstrates a streamline automated deployment for a Flask-based web application using AWS, Terraform, Ansible, Docker, and GitHub Actions.
 It has implemented Infrastructure as Code (IaC), configuration management, containerization, and CI/CD automation to ease application deployment.